Easter is the most popular time of the year for Australians

 In the Christian tradition, Lent is the season of around six weeks that leads up to Easter.
 It is a period of various forms of fasting or personal reflection that depends on the customs of the denomination and culture.
 Unlike Easter, in Australia’s culture Lent is not generally recognised outside the churches.

 For most, the fasting is simple and minimal to the extent that you may even find that the person you work beside is not eating chocolate or cake or meat as their partial sacrificial fast.
 Others go much further and partake of only a meagre subsistence diet.

 Lent has been a part of church life since fairly early in Christian history, although not as early as Easter has been observed.
 It is not governed by any ordinance in the Christian writings that we know as the Bible.
 Instead it exists today due to tradition and by a religious passion to honour the season leading up to the Easter weekend and what Christians see as the ‘sacrifice’ of Jesus.

 The word ‘Lent’ came into use in medieval times.
 It was the word in the English vernacular that meant ‘spring’.
 Before then, Lent was referred to by the Latin word quadragesima with variations between languages.
 This word relates to the forty days that Jesus fasted after his baptism and the forty days (minus Sundays in some churches) of Lent.

-BOOK NOW! for November, December, and January.
-You may also do advanced booking for February, March, and April.
+Book Now for October, November, and December.
+You may also do advanced booking for January, February, and March.